 Ivan also described how he and his fellow Otpor leaders had gone on to found CANVAS, which consulted with revolutionaries worldwide—including those who would go on to lead the Egyptian revolt that led to the fall of Hosni Mubarak in the Arab Spring of 2011.

-After Marovic's talk, the whole audience, along with Andy and Ivan, walked down to Zuccotti Park in Lower Manhattan, where a group of a few hundred mostly young people were tentatively beginning the occupation that would blossom into Occupy Wall Street.
-(We actually got lost on the way, as it was the first time Andy or anyone else had been to Zuccotti.)
+After Marovic's talk, the whole audience, along with Ivan and Andy, walked down to Zuccotti Park in Lower Manhattan, where a group of a few hundred mostly young people were tentatively beginning the occupation that would blossom into Occupy Wall Street.
+(We actually got lost on the way, as it was the first time Andy or anyone else in the group had been to Zuccotti.)

 After a few minutes of absorbing the atmosphere, we suggested Ivan get up and say something.
 Using the "human mic," he spoke to the occupiers, mostly assuring them they were doing something very important.
 Then, afterwards, Andy asked him what he thought, and what he thought we, the Yes Men, should do to help out here.
 Ivan's answer was clear: give them something to laugh about.